Text-to-Text Pre-Training for Data-to-Text Tasks: Fine-tuning

 \section{Fine-tuning}

 Our modeling approach is simple.
 The data-to-text task is cast in the text-to-text framework by representing the structured data as a flat string (linearization).
 Figure \ref{fig:d2t-examples} shows examples of the input representation for each dataset.
 We then fine-tune T5 on the data-to-text corpus for a small number of steps.
-The maximum training steps is set to 5K for MultiWoz and WebNLG, while the larger ToTTo dataset is trained for 10K steps.
+Following \cite{raffel2019exploring}, models are fine-tuned with a constant learning rate of 0.001.
+We use a batch size of 131,072 tokens, and a maximum input length of 512 tokens.
+The maximum training steps is set to 5K for WebNLG, while the larger ToTTo dataset is trained for 10K steps.
+The T5 vocabulary consists of 32,000 sentencepieces.
 All the model parameters are updated in the fine-tuning process.